 One thing to note is that from the Warehouse Receipt, there’s not the ability to post the invoice or from the resulting put-away.
 You must post the invoice from the original purchase order.
 This takes this ability to post invoices away from warehouse employees, something which Basic warehousing doesn’t do.
 However, for Warehouse Shipments, there is the ability to post the invoice without returning to the original sales order.
 We’ve spoken a lot about warehouse employees having powers that the purchase and sales teams don’t, so it’s appropriate that this works the other way.

 The Require Put-away field means that for any incoming order, a record needs to be created and registered, designating the stock from the default receipt bin to a storage bin.
 In the case of picks, the goods move from the storage bin to the default shipping bin.
 Earlier I mentioned how significant it was to have at least one storage bin.

 If I try and put the stock away into the receiving or shipping bin I configured on the Location Card, the system will error:

 To get my put-away to work, I have to choose a storage bin.
-There’s nothing particular you have to do to label a bin a ‘storage bin’, simply create and name a bin against a location and make sure it’s not set as the default for receiving or shipping.
+You don’t have to do anything particular to label a bin a ‘storage bin’.
+You simply create and name a bin against a location.
+Make sure it’s not set as the default for receiving or shipping.
 We will cover bins in greater detail in a later post.